 A Simple Gratitude Prayer

 Dear Heavenly Father, your steadfast love endures forever.
 Thank you for this day you have given me.
 Thank you for my family and friends and for the wonderful work you have done in my life.

-Please continue to watch over me in the weeks and months to come; bless me with good health and bring comfort and healing to those who are sick.
+Mighty God, please continue to watch over me in the weeks and months to come; bless me with good health and bring comfort and healing to those who are sick.
 In thankful acceptance, I pray.
 Amen

 Other Examples of Gratitude Prayers